cyverse/gocommands/docs/commands/get.md

     gocmd get -K /myZone/home/myUser/important_data.txt
     ```

-    This command downloads the file and verifies its integrity by calculating the checksum after download and comparing it with the original in iRODS.
+    This command downloads the data object and verifies its integrity by calculating the checksum after download and comparing it with the original in iRODS.
 This ensures data consistency and detects any corruption during transfer.

 7. **Download only different or new contents:**
     ```sh